 .11 editor in the subclause 9.2.3.1 modify as follows:

 The SIFS timing shall be achieved when the transmission of the subsequent frame is started at the TxSIFS Slot boundary as specified in 9.2.10.
-An IEEE 802.11 implementation shall not allow the space between frames that are defined to be separated by a SIFS time, as measured on the medium, to vary from the nominal SIFS value by more than ±10% of aSlotTime for the PHY in use.
+In the OBand an IEEE 802.11 implementation shall not allow the space between frames that are defined to be separated by a SIFS time, as measured on the medium, to vary from the nominal SIFS value by more than ±10% of aSlotTime for the PHY in use.

+In the DBand an implementation shall not allow the space between frames that are defined to be separated by a SIFS time, as measured on the medium, to vary from the nominal SIFS value by more than +10% of aSlotTime.

 Editor Note: In the subclause 21.10.4 modify Table 95 as follows:

 Table 95 – DBand PHY Characteristics